turbot/steampipe-action-check/README.md

 ## Supported cloud providers

 You can use compliance mods published by the Steampipe team to scan Terraform resources for all supported cloud providers.
+Update the `mod_url` input to one of the given `git` repositories.

 | Provider                                                                 | `mod_url`                                                              |
 | ------------------------------------------------------------------------ | ---------------------------------------------------------------------- |